Sanders-Lab/Tri-Channel-Plots/README.md

 - [Suharto Bannerjee](https://github.com/suhartobanerjee)
 - David Porubsky wrote the bamregion2ranges.R function! :)

-Please contact us with any problems or submit them as an issue in this Github repository.
+:mailbox_with_mail:  Please contact us with any problems or submit them as an issue in this Github repository.